dakyungsilvialee/DataCamp-Projects-Portfolio/README.md

 # [Project 2: When Was the Golden Age of Video Games?](https://github.com/dakyungsilvialee/DataCamp-Projects-Portfolio/tree/master/workspace)
 * Part 1: 10 SQL queries to gain specific insights from sakila database on mySQL
 * Part 2: 4 SQL queries to gain specific insights from online (stackexchange) database

+# [Project 3:
+Project: The GitHub History of the Scala Language](https://github.com/dakyungsilvialee/DataCamp-Projects-Portfolio/tree/master/workspace)
+* Part 1: 10 SQL queries to gain specific insights from sakila database on mySQL
+* Part 2: 4 SQL queries to gain specific insights from online (stackexchange) database